 7. How do I claim back the Medicare Rebate?

 In most cases we can lodge your Medicare Rebate Claim for you after the session is completed.
 Medicare will then take 48-72 hours to deposit your rebate into the account you have registered with them.
-If you do not have a bank account registered with them they will issue a cheque, and this process can take three weeks.
+If you do not have a bank account registered with them, the refund will not be sent to you as Medicare no longer issues cheques.

 In some cases, we are unable to lodge Medicare Claims on your behalf, and you will be given a paid invoice by email that you can take to your nearest Medicare office for claiming.